 Faithfully Yours Or Yours Faithfully

-Sep 23, 2025 · 5 min read
+5 min read

 Understanding the Nuances: Faithfully Yours vs. Yours Faithfully

 Both "faithfully yours" and "yours faithfully" are formal closing salutations traditionally used in business letters and official correspondence.
-However, subtle differences in their usage reflect varying levels of familiarity and the relationship between the sender and recipient.
+That said, subtle differences in their usage reflect varying levels of familiarity and the relationship between the sender and recipient.
 The key difference lies in who the closing is addressed to: your knowledge (or lack thereof) of the recipient's name influences your choice.

 When to Use "Faithfully Yours"